 - Slice a loaf of King’s Hawaiian Rolls across the middle to form two slabs.
 Keep the rolls connected and place one hand firmly on top of the rolls to make it easier to cut.
 Remove the top half and load up the bottom half with the fillings.
-I love using Hawaiian bread for these sliders because they are a little sweet which pairs well with the ham, and they are so soft and fluffy but become a little crispy on the bottom from the butter as they bake.
+I love using Hawaiian bread for these sliders because they are a little sweet which pairs well with the ham, and they are so soft and fluffy but become a little crispy on the outside from the butter as they bake.

 - Use a large serrated bread knife to cut the sliders into individual sandwiches.
 Fancy them up with cute toothpicks in each sandwich for fun if you like or serve as is.

 Sliders are super simple to make and the perfect party food when I am not providing a big meal but need something a little more hearty to keep guests bellies full.
 We also will have them for dinner on a busy night when I just want to whip something up quick that I know everyone will eat.

 We love our ham sliders with the combination of mild mozzarella and sharp provolone, but you can customize them in a variety of ways to make them unique.